On this page

 - must be lawfully operating in or outside Australia

-- must meet (or commit to meet) the training benchmarks for the program
+- must meet (or commit to meet) the training benchmarks for the programme and continue to meet these requirements for the term of the sponsorship

 - or persons associated with the business, do not have adverse information known to the department